avigloz/website-v2/README.md

 ~ **some things i'm working on** ~

-- [gloz.ai](https://gloz.ai) ➡️ ai-powered back-translation for any project with a global audience
+- [gloz.ai](https://gloz.ai) ➡️ ai back-translation for any project with a global audience
-- [vnsh.io](https://vnsh.io) ➡️ vibe-coded digital dead-drops for passing around small bits, bytes, and bobs
+- [vnsh.io](https://vnsh.io) ➡️ digital dead-drops for passing around small bits, bytes, and bobs

 ## what's 🆕